gabrielrueda/brickpiproject/README.md

 ### Projects
 ##### Capture the Flag
 - Combines both Object Avoidance and Line Following projects to play a 1v1 capture the flag game with another robot
-- The robot includes a flag that the robot can grab the flag and return to it's base
+- The course includes a flag that the robot can grab and return to it's base
 - The CaptureTheFlag_Final folder contains the final version

 ##### Object Avoidance
-- The robot has a moveable head in order to check both front, left and right of itself
+- The robot has a moveable head with an ultrasonic sensor in order to check both front, left and right of itself
 - The robot ensures that it has moved past the obstacle before continuing to move forward

 ##### Line Following